LSgeo/opendatacube-cloudformation-testing/docs/Detailed_Install.md

 * Click on the “Outputs” tab to see the publicDNS of your EC2 server, which can be navigated to in your browser.
 This contains your Jupyter server.
 It may take a minute or two for Jupyter to prepare itself (no more than 5 minutes).
 Your password will be the secretpassword you set earlier, or simply `secretpassword`.

 You should now see several notebook files, which can be run, editted and examined.

+# Troubleshooting
+* Observe the output of each step above, and check for key words such as "Error", "Warning", "Exception" etc. Should a problem occur, here are some initial troubleshooting points to try:
+* Check your spelling and use of punctuation in scripts.
+You can usually copy and paste into a terminal using one or more of control+v, right click, or middle click.
+* Check you are in the correct directory.
+Most commands are run with your terminal in the directory containing the downloaded Docker files.
+* To update and reinstall the Open Data Cube Docker CIAB, `docker pull opendatacube/datacube-core` and `docker-compose build`, followed by `docker-compose up --force-recreate`.
+Note this will remove all indexed data.